taisei-project/taisei/doc/CONTROLLER.rst

 -  Put your mappings in the environment variable ``SDL_GAMECONTROLLERCONFIG``, also separated by line breaks.
 Other games that use the GameController API will also pick them up.

-When you're done, please consider contributing your mappings to `SDL <https://libsdl.org/>`__, `SDL_GameControllerDB
+When you’re done, please consider contributing your mappings to `SDL <https://libsdl.org/>`__, `SDL_GameControllerDB
 <https://github.com/gabomdq/SDL_GameControllerDB>`__, and `us
 <https://github.com/taisei-project/SDL_GameControllerDB>`__, so that other people can benefit from your work.

 Also note that we currently only handle input from analog axes and analog/digital buttons.
-Anything more exotic, such as hats, probably won't work out of the box.
+Anything more exotic, such as hats, probably won’t work out of the box.